Advice & Guidance

 - Bed & Breakfast fire safety Guidance for owners of bed and breakfasts, guest houses and self catering properties about making their premises safe from fire.

-- Childminding Guidance provided by the National Fire Chief's Council (NFCC) helps childminders make sure that their houses and flats are safe from fire and that they are complying with the law.
+- Childminding The guidance helps childminders make sure that their houses and flats are safe from fire and that they are complying with the law.

 - School safety Keeping pupils safe is the most fundamental responsibility of the education system.
 It is therefore vital that we prevent fires starting and spreading where possible and ensure that schools are able to evacuate pupils swiftly when necessary.